-WOODSTOCK '97 El Paso, Texas USA Copyright 200X ACM X-XXXXX-XX-X/XX/XX ...\$5.00. tance travelled by road vehicles has tripled in the last 30 years and, in the last decade, the volume of road freight has grown by 35% contributing to 7,500 km or 10% of the network being affected by traffic jams daily.
+In the EU, the number of cars per thousand persons increased from 232 in 1975 to 460 in 2002.
+The overall distance travelled by road vehicles has tripled in the last 30 years and, in the last decade, the volume of road freight has grown by 35% contributing to 7,500 km or 10% of the network being affected by traffic jams daily.
 In the future, therefore, it will be necessary to manage road capacity more efficiently to reduce the effects of road congestion including delay, unpredictable journey times, excessive pollution, and driver frustration.
-One possible approach is to exploit vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication and related technologies to coordinate road use.
+One possible approach is to exploit vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication and related technologies.